laurestine/laurestine.github.io/supervision.md

 # Undergraduate Research Project Mentorship

 In Winter 2025, I supervised an independent study project by Fiona Smith.
-She investigated the sequencing of imperfective and perfective aspect in a corpus of oral literature in Tlingit, comparing different speakers' speech styles.
-I taught her in detail about structure of Tlingit verbs and sentences.
+She investigated the sequencing of imperfective and perfective aspect in a corpus of oral literature in Tlingit, comparing different speakers' literary styles.
+I taught her in detail about the structure of Tlingit verbs and sentences.
 I also assigned readings and literature review tasks to allow her to gain a multifaceted understanding of imperfectivity.
-I met with her weekly to provide feedback and advice, and then I graded her final paper.
+I met with her weekly to provide feedback and advice, and I graded her final paper at the end of the semester.

 # Involving Undergraduates in Research